18F/ux-guide/_pages/research/make-research-actionable.md

 [//]: make it possible to put a class on a ul tag {::options parse_block_html="true" /}

-Design research is most valuable when it leads to shared understanding.
+Research with people is most valuable when it leads to shared understanding.
 Analysis, synthesis, and sharing help us reflect on the data we’ve collected and determine a course of action that involves the broader team.

 ## From data to insights